jaiswal12amit/ETH_Project/README.md

-# ETHBeginner
+# ETHBeginner PROJECT

 ## Overview

-The Token contract is a basic implementation of a token with minting and burning capabilities.
+In this project i have created a contract named "TOKEN".Token contract is a basic implementation of a token with minting and burning capabilities.
 It defines public variables for the token name ("JANGO"), abbreviation ("JGO"), and total supply.
 A mapping associates each address with its token balance.
 The mint function increases the total supply and the balance of a specified address, while the burn function decreases them, ensuring the address has enough tokens to burn.
 This contract provides essential functionalities for managing token supply and balances.

 ## Contract Details